CPREgroup/Real-Spec-RGB-Fusion/readme.md

 HSIs and trichromatic images.
-The trichromatic images were captured by a HUAWEI P30Pro RYYB camera and a HUAWEI P20 RGGB camera with the spatial resolution 5472×7296, and the HSIs were captured by a compact scanning-based hyperspec- tral camera Specim IQ with spatial resolution 512×512 and 204 bands ranging from 400 nm to 1000 nm.
+The trichromatic images were captured by a HUAWEI P30Pro RYYB camera and a HUAWEI P20 RGGB camera with the spatial resolution 5472×7296, and the HSIs were captured by a compact scanning-based hyperspectral camera Specim IQ with spatial resolution 512×512 and 204 bands ranging from 400 nm to 1000 nm.
 For more information, see paper IV.A) and D).

 # Contact